DaxStudio/DaxStudio/docs/_documentation/features/intellisense-support.md

 ---
 Dax Studio provides full intellisense support

-Note that it’s based on the best practice of always prefixing columns with the tablename and never prefixing a measure with a table name.
+Note that it’s based on the best practice of always prefixing columns with the table name and never prefixing a measure with a table name.
 So if you type _'table name'[_  you will get intellisense for all the columns in the ‘table name’ table.
 But if you just type _[_ you will be presented with a list of all the measures in the model.

 It will list both Functions and Keywords:
 ![](Intellisense Support_intellisense_functions.png)